dnunez24/craft-laravel-mix/README.md

 composer require dnunez24/craft-laravel-mix
 ```

-## Usage

-Create a `package.json` file with the following configuration to install Laravel Mix dependencies and configure asset build tasks.
+Create a `package.json` file with the following contents to install Laravel Mix dependencies and configure asset build tasks.

 ```json
 {